-This vibrant green sauce is perfect for a light meal.
+This green pasta has a vibrant green sauce that’s perfect for a light and meat-free meal.
 Mint provides an unexpected and refreshing flavour that is delicious served with the tender asparagus and edamame.

 Prep & Cook Time: 40 minutes

 - 225g large asparagus, woody ends trimmed

 - 400g dried wholemeal spaghetti

 - 2 tbsp olive oil, plus extra to serve

 - 1 large leek, white parts only, trimmed and julienned

 - 1 large clove garlic, crushed